What is primary immunodeficiency (PI)?

 Venous access required

-Requires trained healthcare personnel, either in the patient's home or in a medical setting
+Administered by a trained healthcare professional, either in the patient's home or in a medical setting

-IVIg therapy with Privigen allows patients to receive treatment once every 3–4 weeks by their healthcare team—either at home or in a medical setting—as opposed to more frequent SCIg treatments that may be self-administered.
+Privigen is an IVIg therapy option that allows patients to receive treatment once every 3–4 weeks by their healthcare team—either at home or in a medical setting—as opposed to more frequent treatments that may be self-administered.

 Privigen can be administered once every 3-4 weeks

-If you think your patient can benefit from SCIg therapy, learn about Hizentra® (Immune Globulin Subcutaneous [Human] 20% Liquid
+If you think your patient can benefit from a subcutaneous immunoglobulin therapy option, learn about Hizentra® Immune Globulin Subcutaneous [Human] 20% Liquid)

 There are several IVIg products currently available in the United States.
-While all work to boost the patient's immune system, there are some features and attributes to consider when choosing a preparation to stock or prescribe.
-These include:
+While all work to replace missing or defective antibodies, there are some features and attributes to consider when choosing a preparation to stock or prescribe.
+These include5:

 Get Privigen resources for your practice